Arithmetic Deformation of Line Bundles: Applications and Examples

 We remark on the assumptions (a) $f_\IC$ has large monodromy and (b) $f_\IC$ generically has sufficiently big period image in \ref{mainthm1} and \ref{mainthm2}.
 The upshot is that (a) should be relaxable whereas (b) is more rigid.

 To begin, there is a quick counterexample to the conclusion when neither (a) nor (b) holds: Suppose that $\sS = \Spec(\sO_L[1/N])$ and $\sX$ is a K3 surface over $\sS$.
-Then for infinitely many primes $\fp$, the reduction $\sX_{k(\fp)}$ has higher geometric Picard number than $\sX_L$ (\cite[Thm~1.1]{SSTT},\cite[Thm~1.1]{Tayou}).
-At such $\fp$, we can find an irreducible component of $\shPic_{\sX/S}$ which admits a $\overline{k(\fp)}$-point but not an $\overline{L}$-point, and hence is not flat over $S$.
+Then for infinitely many primes $\fp$, the reduction $\sX_{k(\fp)}$ has higher geometric Picard number than $\sX_L$ (\cite[Thm~1.1]{SSTT}, \cite[Thm~1.1]{Tayou}).
+At such $\fp$, we can find an irreducible component of $\shPic_{\sX/\sS}$ which admits a $\overline{k(\fp)}$-point but not an $\overline{L}$-point, and hence is not flat over $\sS$.
 Therefore, both \ref{mainthm1} and \ref{mainthm2} are false in this case.
 On the other hand, for families with $h^{0, 2} = 1$, we can relax (a) to ``$\mathrm{Mon}(R^2f_{\IC} \IQ, s)$ is positive dimensional for some (and hence every) $s \in \sS(\IC)$'', which is in fact equivalent to (b).
-This is a key observation we used in \cite{HYZ} and interested reader can take a look at the introduction.
+This is a key observation we used (somewhat implicitly) in \cite{HYZ}.

-The example below illustrates that even if (a) is satisfied, (b) cannot be dropped:
+The example below illustrates that (conjecturally) even if (a) is satisfied, (b) cannot be dropped:

 \begin{proposition} Let $\sS$ be as in \ref{thm: surfaces in P3} with $r = 1$ and $d_1 = d$ being an even number $\ge 6$.
 Let $\sC \subseteq \sS$ be a closed subscheme which is smooth and of relative dimension $1$ over an open part of $\IZ$, and such that $\sC_{\IC}$ contains a Hodge-generic point for the VHS given by $\H^2$ of $\sX_\IC$ over $\sS_\IC$.